Final report for GNE16-126

 Onion thrips (Thrips tabaci Lindeman) is a significant pest of onion in the Northeast.
 Growers often rely on weekly insecticide applications to control onion thrips.
-However, these insecticides are frequently over-used, and this can lead to environmental contamination and insecticide resistance.
+However, insecticides are frequently over-used which can lead to negative off-target effects and insecticide resistance.
 Therefore, there is a need to supply onion growers with other options that will reduce insecticide applications, while still providing effective onion thrips control.
 Nitrogen and phosphorus have both been demonstrated to impact thrips densities.
-In a two-year field trial, we are comparing the effects of standard and reduced rates of nitrogen and phosphorous as well as an adjusted application timing of nitrogen on thrips populations and bulb yield, as well as understanding the plant growth metrics associated with thrips colonization.
+In a two-year field trial, we compared the effects of standard and reduced rates of nitrogen and phosphorous on thrips populations and bulb yield.
+Additionally, in field and greenhouse studies we examined the association of plant growth metrics on early season thrips populations.

-In 2018, we completed our field trial and examined the effect of 5 different rates of nitrogen (with different timings) and 4 rates of phosphorus on a muck soil type in northwestern New York.
-In a randomized complete block design, we explored the effects of these different rates of fertilizer on onion thrips densities (early in the season and total season average), plant growth, and onion bulb yield.
-Fertilizer treatments were applied early in the spring when onions were planted, mid-April 2018, and again in early June 2018 for the nitrogen treatments.
+In 2017 and 2018, we examined the effect of 5 different rates of nitrogen (with different applications timings) and 4 rates of phosphorus on a muck soil type in northwestern New York.
+In a split plot design, we evaluated the effect of these different rates of fertilizer and insecticide use on onion thrips densities (early in the season and total season average), plant growth, and onion bulb yield.
+Results from these trials were communicated to growers through field days, grower meetings, and extension resources in 2017 and 2018.

-- b) Evaluate reduced rates of phosphorus fertilizer on onion thrips reproduction and feeding levels in onion in a controlled no-choice experiment in the greenhouse.
+3) Evaluate effects of plant growth on onion thrips ovipositional preferences in a controlled choice and no-choice experiment in the greenhouse.

 Onion growers rely on insecticides to manage onion thrips.
-However, onion thrips has a number of biological attributes that makes it highly likely for developing insecticide resistance: short-generation time, high reproductive rates, parthenogenesis and polyphagous feeding.
-Indeed, onion thrips have developed resistance to several insecticide classes.
+However, onion thrips has several biological attributes that makes it highly likely for developing insecticide resistance: short-generation time, high reproductive rates, parthenogenesis and polyphagous feeding.
+Onion thrips have developed resistance to several insecticide classes.
 Excessive insecticide applications can also result in environmental contamination, and other undesirable non-target effects.
 Therefore, growers would benefit in the long term by integrating multiple techniques to ease over-reliance on insecticides as the only tool for onion thrips management.

 Soil fertility has shown to impact pest populations in many agronomic crops.
 Specifically, nitrogen and phosphorus amendments have been shown to impact thrips population size.
 Studies conducted on mineral soil show onion thrips densities in onion increase with increasing rates of nitrogen.
 Malik et al. (2009) found that onions treated with high rates of nitrogen had 70% more onion thrips than those fields treated with a reduced rate.
 While these studies illustrate the impact of nitrogen rate on onion thrips, they did not consider the impact of nitrogen application timing, which may have different impacts on plant growth and thrips feeding.
 Phosphorus fertilizer amendments also warrant consideration in onion thrips management.
 Chen et al. (2004) reported a 40% increase in the number of western flower thrips (Frankliniella occidentalis) on Impatiens flowers (Impatiens wallerana) when fertigated with a 1.28 mM ate/pot of phosphorus compared with those fertilized with the 0.32 mM rate/pot.
 No studies have examined the impact of phosphorous applications to onion on onion thrips populations.
 Harmonizing lower rates of nitrogen and phosphorus fertilizer could provide growers with a valuable cultural management tactic for onion thrips.

 The purpose of this research is to identify a fertility program that will reduce onion thrips densities in onion by reducing nitrogen and phosphorus fertilizer and optimizing nitrogen application timing without compromising bulb yield.
-Specifically, I propose to 1) evaluate the response of onion thrips densities and onion bulb yield to varying rates of nitrogen and phosphorous as well as an adjusted application timing of nitrogen in a field experiment and 2) examine the effect of these treatments on onion thrips reproduction and feeding in a controlled no-choice experiment in the greenhouse.
+Specifically, I propose to 1) evaluate the response of onion thrips densities and onion bulb yield to varying rates of nitrogen and phosphorous as well as an adjusted application timing of nitrogen in a field experiment and 2) examine the effect of plant growth on onion thrips oviposition through field surveys and controlled choice and no-choice experiments.
 This approach will identify a fertility program that supports the lowest thrips density, but that does not compromise bulb yield.
 Finally, I will 3) present all pertinent findings to onion growers at regional grower meetings throughout the Northeast.
 Optimizing nutrient management to reduce onion thrips in onion will provide growers with an easily integrated practice that will lower insecticide and fertilizer costs, while slowing the onset of insecticide resistance.

 Plant growth and yield.
 Onion plants were assessed at three crop phenological time points; pre-bulbing (June), bulbing (July), and post-bulbing (August).
 Three plants from each plot were removed at each time point (June, July, and August).
 The number of leaves, length of longest leaf, and wet weight of each plant was measured.
 The second application of nitrogen was applied in late June; which precluded the inclusion of nitrogen treatments with split application of nitrogen in the June dataset.